 In many of my blog posts, I go into lots of detail.
 For this post, however, I’m trying a shorter format for two reasons: a – our readers are busy, and want useful information in bite-sized pieces; and 2- the causes of leaks in AC evaporator coils seems more varied than the solution.

-Symptoms of leak in indoor coils
+Symptoms of leaking ac in indoor coils

 - Periodically being told that refrigerant needs to be added